ntampouratzis/MCU-bench/README.md

 Each kernel is available in two language tracks:

-1. **C/C++** (native builds that exercise MCU toolchains, optimized compiler flags and — where present — the hardware FPU and DSP units)
+1. **C/C++** (native builds that exercise MCU toolchains, optimized compiler flags and — where present — the hardware FPU and DSP units).
+Our benchmark automatically detects the platform environment.
 2. **MicroPython** (ease of use, accessibility, and a view of interpreter-level performance)

 The benchmark contains both **single-core** and **multi-core** variants (where the target architecture supports multiple cores, e.g., RP2350 and ESP32-S3) and features **efficient synchronisation through FIFO** and **FreeRTOS queues** for multicore implementations.
 It is **highly parameterizable**, allowing configuration of number of cores, CPU frequency, and algorithm choice to match different performance scenarios.
 This makes it easy to explore hardware limits, compare architectures, and fine-tune workloads for optimal results on modern multi-core MCUs.